TheAspectDev/Tunilo/README.md

 ```

 > [!NOTE]
-> - ``-forward``: the address owned by your own HTTP server ( backend, blog, personal project,... )
+> - ``--forward``: the address owned by your own HTTP server ( backend, blog, personal project,... )
-> - ``-control``: is the your remote-server-address:control-port which is provided by the flags set in server binary
+> - ``--control``: is the your remote-server-address:control-port which is provided by the flags set in server binary

 4. Enjoy ✌️